 Primo Solutions, LLC is a full service Mystery Shopping, Training, Marketing, and Satisfaction Survey company, providing quality follow-up and follow-through measurement tools to evaluate your sales, customer service, and other team members.

-- Ease of Use: This is important because like our prospects, we are comfortable with the familiar.
-Having to make the change is difficult and we want our users to transition with ease.
+- Ease of Use: Like our prospects, we’re comfortable with the familiar.
+Change is difficult.
+We want our users to transition with ease.

-- Better Reporting: With more robust reporting, you can increase transparency of the strengths of the marketing and sales team.
-Managers often want a way for the team to hold themselves accountable to achieving goals and hitting metrics.
-Look for a system that delivers what you want on all levels of reporting from basic user through leadership team and board reporting.
+- Better Reporting: With more robust reporting, you can increase transparency between marketing and sales teams.
+Look for a system that delivers what you want on all levels of reporting.
+Think basic user through leadership team.

 - A Refined User Experience: Sales and marketing teams today don’t function on recording activity alone.
-There are many roles within the department and having a CRM that can deliver role-based layouts, reporting, and custom data fields is an increasing need.
-Having a system that can deliver an experience tailored to your role (so you can focus on your job and not be inundated with additional data fields or reports you’ll never run) is ideal.
+There are many roles within the department.
+Look for a system that delivers an experience tailored to different roles.

 - Simultaneous Support of Multiple Service Lines: Communities are no longer operating within the brick and mortar communities.
 Today, there are multiple lines of service, community outreach efforts, and census management functions.
 Each one has its own set of data fields, workflows, and supporting reports.
 Choose a CRM that can deliver on the expanding markets your community is either currently immersed in or considering for the future.